AnotherOneAckap/AstroTools/README.md

 allows to sort columns by clicking on column headings, markup you need for this:

-1. Table headings must be in th tags, with possible attribute data-type ( valid values are 'string', 'numerical', 'sexagesimal' ), used for sorting ( default assuming that column has 'numerical' data-type )
+1. Table headings must be in th tags, with possible attribute data-type ( valid values are 'string', 'numerical', 'sexagesimal', 'astronomical-object-name' ), used for sorting ( default assuming that column has 'numerical' data-type )

 Row highlighting feature
 ------------------------